 Perched on a promontory swathed with cypress and olive trees, Sirmione is a bustling tourist-driven town on the southern tip of the lake and home to the 13th century, moated and fortified Rocca Scaligera castle.

-Other villages to visit include the colorful Bardolino Malcesine, and Limone Sul Garda, and Riva del Garda a thriving, historic town on the north shore of the lake with a waterfront promenade that stretches for miles.
+Other villages to visit include the colourful Bardolino Malcesine, Limone Sul Garda, and Riva del Garda, a thriving, historic town on the north shore of the lake with a waterfront promenade that stretches for miles.